From the Beginning,

 Ministers’ Alliance Meets

 May 23, 1898 – A mass meeting was called by the Ministers’ Alliance, which was inspired by Rev. Sam Jones’ visit 14 years ago.
 Rev. J. H. Morrison lectured.
 A committee of 5 was appointed that evening to nominate 25 citizens to form “a plan of action to stamp out lawlessness in city affairs.”

 Captain Washburn Maynard and Lieutenant Hobson Speak

-December 16, 1898 – Captain Washburn Maynard of Knoxville, hero of the Spanish-American War who fired the first shot from the gunboat USS Nashville, and Lieutenant Hobson speak on the war.
+December 16, 1898 – Captain Washburn Maynard of Knoxville, hero of the Spanish-American War who fired the first shot from the gunboat USS Nashville, and Lieutenant Hobson spoke on the war.
 Admiral Schley was scheduled to appear but canceled due to illness.

 Funeral Is Held For Col. William C. Smith

-April 19, 1899 – The funeral of Famed Architect Col. William C. Smith, who was the architect of the Parthenon and was instrumental in Nashville hosting the AIA National Convention on October 21-22, 1885 and October 20-22, 1895, was held at Ryman Auditorium.
+April 19, 1899 – The funeral of famed Architect Col. William C. Smith, who was the architect of the Parthenon and was instrumental in Nashville hosting the AIA National Convention on October 21-22, 1885 and October 20-22, 1895, was held at Ryman Auditorium.
 Smith was the first architect of the Tabernacle hired by Captain Ryman but was replaced by Hugh Thompson who designed the building.

 Dr. J. William Jones Lectures